AmithShankar/EmailApplication/README.md

 # EmailApplication

-Based on Scenario: You are an IT Support Administrator Specialist and are charged with the task of creating email accounts for new hires.
+Based on Scenario: A IT Support Administrator Specialist who is charged with the task of creating email accounts for new hires.
 Our application does the following:
 > Generate an email with the following syntax: firstname.lastname@department.ttg.com